flexera-public/cbi-oi-kubecost-exporter/README.md

 ## Kubecost/Opencost Integration Configuration

-The following are the parameters used in the Helm configuration and the environment variables that are directly used for API requests.
+Below are the parameters used in the Helm configuration along with the environment variables that are directly employed for API requests.

 | Helm Value | Environment Variable | Kubecost API Parameter | OpenCost API Parameter | Description |
 | --- | --- | --- | --- | --- |